Constantin Cârstea: Managerial career

 Cârstea began coaching in 1983 when he was the assistant of former teammate and good friend Nicolae Dobrin at Argeș Pitești.
 In 1985 he became the team's head coach.
 He spent most of his managerial career coaching in several spells each of Argeș and Gloria Bistrița.
 He also worked for Dacia Pitești, Olt Scornicești, IPA Aluminiu Slatina, Chimia Râmnicu Vâlcea, Unirea Alba Iulia, Mioveni and Gloria Buzău.
 His highest achievements were with Gloria Bistrița, first when with the help of technical director Remus Vlad, the club won the first trophy in its history, the 1993–94 Cupa României, after a 1–0 victory over Universitatea Craiova in the final.
-He also guided Gloria in the first round of the 1994–95 Cup Winners' Cup, obtaining a 2–1 home victory in the first leg against Real Zaragoza but losing the second one with 4–0, Zaragoza ending up being the winner of the competition.
+He also guided Gloria in the first round of the 1994–95 Cup Winners' Cup, where they won the first leg 2–1 against Real Zaragoza but lost the second 4–0; Zaragoza ultimately went on to win the competition.

 Cârstea has a total of 428 matches as a manager in the Romanian top-division, Divizia A, consisting of 170 victories, 69 draws and 189 losses.